-Schutjer is currently editor of the book series New Studies in the Age of Goethe published by Bucknell University Press and sponsored by the Goethe Society of North America.
-She also serves on editorial or advisory roles for Nexus: Essays in German-Jewish Studies and World Literature Today.
+Schutjer is currently co-editor with Hester Baer of German Quarterly, the flagship journal of German studies in the US.
+She served six years as editor of the book series New Studies in the Age of Goethe published by Bucknell University Press.
+She is a member of the editorial boards of Nexus: Essays in German-Jewish Studies and the Goethe Lexicon of Philosophical Concepts.
 She has received major fellowships from the National Humanities Center/National Endowment for the Humanities, the Alexander von Humboldt Foundation, the German Academic Exchange Service (DAAD) and U.S. Fulbright Commission, and has been the recipient of the Max Kade Prize for the best article in German Quarterly, the Goethe Society of North America Essay Prize, and, at OU, the Cecil Woods Teaching Award.
-She has also been on the board of the Goethe Society of North America, since 2007, including for two terms as Executive Secretary, and she served for five years on the Executive Committee for the Division on Eighteenth- and Early-Nineteenth-Century German Literature of the Modern Languages Association.
-At OU, she is a member of the affiliate faculty in Judaic Studies.
+She served for fourteen years on the board of the Goethe Society of North America, including two terms as Executive Secretary.
+At OU, she is affiliated with the Schusterman Center for Judaic and Israel Studies, International and Area Studies, the Center for the Study of Nationalism, and the Center for Literary Studies.

 "Pluralism and the Modernized Jesus in Mendelssohn, Schiller, and Schleiermacher” Moments of Enlightenment: In Memory of Jonathan M. Hess, special vol. of Nexus: Essays in German Jewish Studies 5 (2021) 41-63

 “’Hilf Himmel!
 Journale!
 Calender!’
 Goethe and Schiller’s Xenien as Circulatory Intervention.”
 Goethe Yearbook 28 (2021) 33-58